stratdev3/SimpleW/documentation/simplew/docs/guide/serversentevents.md

 The module includes a built-in ServerSentEventsHub with a room system :
 - connections can **join / leave rooms**
--broadcasts to a room send events to all connections in that room -rooms are auto-cleaned when empty
+- broadcasts to a room send events to all connections in that room
+- rooms are auto-cleaned when empty
 - connections are removed on close automatically